• Skip to primary navigation

 Jump to Recipe Print Recipe

-homemade chicken jerky treats for dogs in a bowl and on a dehydrator rack
+Homemade chicken jerky for dogs in a bowl, on a plate, and on a dehydrator rack.

-raw chicken breasts and a bowl of homemade chicken jerky treats for dogs
+A bowl of homemade chicken jerky for dogs.

 Homemade chicken jerky for dogs is a chewy and high-protein treat for your pet.
 If your dog loves to chew on things, then they will really enjoy this savory snack.

 Dehydrated chicken jerky dog treats made at home are budget-friendly and so much better than store-bought.
-In fact, they are so easy to make, that you’ll be able to make them whenever you run out.
+They are so easy to make that you’ll be able to make them whenever you run out.

 Plus, these chicken jerky treats for dogs are shelf-stable too!
 So, make a big batch for your furry friend and give them a treat that will fuel their muscles (and entertain their mouths).